 The truth is age doesn’t matter.
 There are plenty of 40-something men and women that opt for facelift surgery.
 Likewise, we see patients well into their 70s who still want to embrace the vibrancy of their youthfulness and choose a facelift and other procedures to help them look as young as they feel.

 We certainly don’t advocate a facelift before it is warranted, and today there are plenty of non-surgical treatments to improve the signs of aging.
-For instance, volume loss in the temples and cheeks can be augmented with a variety of fillers/volumizers and postpone the desired timing of a facelift.
+For instance, volume loss in the temples and cheeks can be augmented with a variety of injectables and postpone the desired timing of a facelift.
 However, a facelift is the best option for the type of facial aging that presents as “sags and bags.”
 The key is determining whether you are a candidate for a facelift, fillers, or both.

 A facelift is performed to reposition and/or re-shape sagging tissues of the face and neck into more youthful contours so that the neckline, jawline, and triangulation of the face are better visualized.
 This makes the face appear more rested and less tired.
-Upper and lower blepharoplasties are often performed at the same time.
+An upper and lower blepharoplasty are often performed at the same time.
 Browlifts (forehead lifts) are needed less frequently (with the advent of Botox), but can be done at the same time.
 Most texture issues, fine lines and other wrinkles are not addressed with a facelift, but other modalities exist to improve them, which are often performed in the office.

 A two-layered facelift should always be done.
 The deeper SMAS (sub-muscular aponeurotic system) layer is comprised of more inelastic fibrous tissue that can hold the tension when elevated and repositioned.
 This layer is the key to a natural appearing facelift as the overlying skin can be redraped with minimal tension, and this combination best withstands the test of time.